 - Best For: Small businesses on a tight budget and for businesses with staff or contractors deployed in multiple locations.

-- Landline Phone Systems use copper wires to transmit voice communication.
-Also called analog phone.
+Use copper wires to transmit voice communication.
+It’s also called an analog phone.

 - Pros: Very stable and reliable

 - Cons: Comparatively costlier to set up, maintain, and scale; Might become obsolete down the road

 - Best for: Small businesses that already have a landline and do not require telephony upgrades; People who likes vintage technology